FRDiscordia/constitution/README.md

 The Senate shall choose its officers, and a President pro tempore, who shall serve as the President when the Vice President is not present.

 The Senate shall have the power to try all impeachment, and when they are sitting for this purpose, they shall do so under oath.
 When the President or Vice President is being tried, the Chief Justice of the FRD will preside.
 With two thirds concurrence of all senators, the officer will be convicted.
 Conviction by the Senate will result in the removal of the officer from office.
 On conviction, the Senate may also choose to disqualify the officer from being able to again hold federal office.

+In the case of a vacancy in the Senate, the executive authority of the State whose Senator is no longer in office shall have the power to issue writs of Election to fill said vacancies for the remainder of the term.

 ### Section 3